 - If making a big batch, the best way for a well-blended mix is by laying a tarp and pour all the ingredients on it.
 Lift each corner of the tarp, one at a time, and shake until you reach a good blend.

-- Store the mix in an air-tight container in the garage.
+- Store the mix in an air-tight container.

-- To sterilize the mix, either microwave it in small batches or use boiling to moisten it.
-The heat will kill fungus and bacteria existing in the material.
+- To sterilize the mix, either microwave it in small batches or use boiling water to moisten it.
+The heat will kill the fungi and bacteria existing in the material.

 How to use the seed starting mix

 It is very important to moisten the mix before use because peat moss takes time to absorb water.

 Fill a container or a bucket with the soil mix and start adding water gradually, a faucet sprayer is great for this, and use your hands to stir.
 The consistency should feel like a rung-out sponge, with no water dripping when pressed.

 Once the mix is moist enough, you may start filling your seed pots.